cathalmcgit/CSC7082-Databases-Project/README.md

-# CSC7082 Databases Project
----
-# Jet2holidays Booking System
+# Jet2holidays Booking System (CSC7082 Databases Project)
 This project involved designing and building a MySQL database based on the Jet2holidays.com booking website, utilising the XAMPP stack for hosting.
 ---
 ## Viewing the Database